VarunBanka/trojan/README.md

 IF YOU WILL SEND THIS TO HACKER VARUN, HE WILL HELP YOU CHANGING YOUR SOCIAL MEDIA ACCOUNT'S PASSWORD AND TELL YOU YOUR IP ADDRESS FOR FREE

-AND REMEMBER HACKING IS ILLEGAL, IF YOU GET CAUGHT, DO NOT TELL THEN YOU KNOW WHO IS HACKER VARUN BANKA
+AND REMEMBER HACKING IS ILLEGAL, IF YOU GET CAUGHT, DO NOT TELL THEN  THAT YOU KNOW WHO IS HACKER VARUN BANKA

 Also don't use this in your school or office